rsashna/IoTDashboardApp/README.md

-# iotDashboard
+# Home IoT Dashboard

-### Overview of the Application
+### Overview of the Dashboard Application

-The *Home IoT Dashboard* is an interactive browser based application for our *Home IoT Network.* This network was created for our final year Capstone project.
+The *Home IoT Dashboard* is an interactive browser based application made for our *Home IoT Network.* This network was created for our final year Capstone project.
 The dashboard gives greater monitoring, control, and security features for the user's smarthome devices from a unified browser based application.
 The dashboard app allows users to interact with the network in real time through their computer, tablet, or smart phone devices both locally and outside of the network.

 The backend of the Dashboard connects to MS Azure ML and Azure SQL Database for big data archival and cloud computing.
 The Dashboard also connects directly with the Device Controller to operate the smarthome devices when the user is in the local IoT Home Network.